18F/18f.gsa.gov/_posts/2016-07-11-conversation-about-static-dynamic-websites.md

 for that page.

-*So to recap, a CMS stores all the content a website has in a database and then jams it into a template when​_you_​ ask for a specific page.*
+*So to recap, a CMS stores all the content a website has in a database and then jams it into a template when you ask for a specific page.*

 A static site like Jekyll takes a very different approach.
 Instead of using a database, though, it stores the *content* in one kind of